-Molasses also called as pekmez in Turkish, is a dense and sweet syrup produced by crushing and boiling sweet fruits such as grapes, rosehips, figs, carob (carob) or mulberry or agricultural products that can turn into sugar such as sugar beet and juniper fruit.
+Molasses also called pekmez in Turkish, is a dense and sweet syrup produced by crushing and boiling sweet fruits such as grapes, rosehips, figs, carob (carob), or mulberry or agricultural products that can turn into sugar such as sugar beet and juniper fruit.

-Molasses grapes are pressed in various ways such as chewing, pestle and press and the juice of the grapes is obtained.
-This sour must is boiled at 50-60 degrees for 10-15 minutes and molasses is added to it.
-These white colored soil grapes should be included in the process before they are crushed.
+Molasses grapes are pressed in various ways such as chewing, pestle, and press, and the juice of the grapes is obtained.
+This sour must be boiled at 50-60 degrees for 10-15 minutes and molasses is added to it.
+These white-colored soil grapes should be included in the process before they are crushed.
 This process is called a shortcut.
 With the soil additive process, it is ensured that the juice is settled, the sediment is formed and the sourness from the grapes is removed.
 Molasses without soil will look sour and cloudy.
 The Ministry of Agriculture and Forestry stipulates the addition of 1-5 kg of molasses soil to 100 kg of grape must.
-Removing the foams formed while boiling molasses provides a clear-looking molasses.
-In this way, a more delicious molasses is obtained.
-The cut must is kept in resting containers for at least 45-55 hours.
-During this rest, the soil added to the bottom of the pot and the residue formed by certain particles in the grape must settle.
+Removing the foams formed while boiling molasses provides clear-looking molasses.
+In this way, more delicious molasses is obtained.
+The cut must be kept in resting containers for at least 45-55 hours.
+During this rest, the soil is added to the bottom of the pot and the residue formed by certain particles in the grape must settle.
 The upper clear part of the must is separated from the sediment, the sediment is discarded.
 The separated clear must is transferred to boiling pots.

 The process that gives molasses its dark color and consistency is boiling.
-During the boiling process, the sugars in the must caramelized and darkened.
+During the boiling process, the sugars in the must be caramelized and darkened.
 As the water decreases during boiling, the mixture gets a thick consistency.
-While the molasses is being boiled, the must must be boiled into molasses in one go.
+While the molasses is being boiled, it must be boiled into molasses in one go.
 When the must is boiled, the loss in the container should not be filled with new must.
 This spoils the quality of molasses.
-Boiling eyes and the smell of molasses is an indication that the molasses has reached the consistency.
-Light colored molasses can be produced at lower temperatures in a vacuum environment as it is made in large open-top containers.
+Boiling eyes and the smell of molasses are indications that the molasses has reached consistency.
+Light-colored molasses can be produced at lower temperatures in a vacuum environment as it is made in large open-top containers.

 This type of product whose production is described is called “sweet slime molasses”.
 The molasses type of syrup called “Günbalı” is obtained by evaporating its water in large containers under the sun.